-We understand that many people are concerned about their finances at the moment and in particular, meeting their mortgage payments.
-If you can possibly do so you should continue to keep up with your payments, but if your ability to pay is being affected by coronavirus we’re here to help.
+We understand many people are concerned about their finances now, in particular meeting mortgage payments.
+If possible, you should continue to make your payments, but if your ability to pay is being affected by coronavirus we’re here to help.

-You can apply online for a mortgage payment holiday, even if your mortgage doesn’t have a mortgage payment holiday feature.
+You can apply online for a mortgage payment holiday, even if your mortgage doesn’t have this feature.

-Taking an agreed mortgage payment holiday won’t affect your credit rating, but it’s important to remember that:
+Taking an agreed payment holiday won’t affect your credit rating, but it’s important to remember:

-You’ll find all the information you need about mortgage payment holidays in the mortgage payment holiday FAQs and details of other options available to you, including extending your full or taking a partial mortgage payment holiday, in our payment difficulties section.
+You’ll find all the information you need in the mortgage payment holiday FAQs.
+Details of other options, including extending your full or taking a partial payment holiday are in our payment difficulties section.

 Use our calculator before applying for a mortgage payment holiday, to help you understand the impact it could have on your overall mortgage and monthly payments.